osquery/osquery/docs/wiki/deployment/performance-safety.md

 ## Testing query performance

 The osquery tooling provides a full-featured profiling script.
 The script can evaluate table, query, and scheduled query performance on a system.
-Before scheduling a set of queries on your enterprise hosts, it is best practice to measure the expected performance impact:
+Before scheduling a set of queries on your enterprise hosts, it is best practice to measure the expected performance impact.

 Consider the following `osquery.conf`: